gjanco/mezmo-dd-marketplace/rapdev_snmp_trap_logs/README.md

 This package comes with an install script to setup Logstash as an SNMP trap receiver, with the proper configurations and MIB files to translate your messages, allowing you to alert on network events within Datadog.

-For a list of all MIBs that are included with this package, [see here][4].
+For a list of all MIBs that are included with this package, see the [mib_yamls.txt file][4].

 ### Pricing
 Interested in using multiple RapDev integrations?
-Contact [sales@rapdev.io](mailto:sales@rapdev.io) for packaged pricing offers.
+Contact [sales@rapdev.io][5] for packaged pricing offers.

 ## Setup